New Lender FAQs

 Yes, if you make a provider-to-provider transfer to ensure your ISA maintains its tax-free status.

 Before being able to transfer your rebuildingsociety.com IFISA, you must divest from any loans you currently hold on your IFISA account, via the secondary marketplace.
 You should be aware that the secondary market is driven by supply and demand and we cannot guarantee a time frame in which your parts will be sold or whether all of your loans will be bought.
-Selling at a premium or dsicount on the secondary market may affect the rate at which parts are bought by other lenders.
+Selling at a premium or discount in the Secondary Marketplace may affect the rate at which parts are bought by other lenders.

-If you have subscribed to the maximum amount in your rebuildingsociety Innovative Finance ISA (£20,000 for the 2017/18 tax year) and you want to lend more, you can do so through a normal rebuildingsociety account, which is set up automatically when your account is opened.
+If you have subscribed to the maximum amount in your rebuildingsociety Innovative Finance ISA (£20,000 for the 2020/21 tax year) and you want to lend more, you can do so through a normal rebuildingsociety account, which is set up automatically when your account is opened.

-For the 2017/18 tax year, the maximum is £20,000.
+For the 2020/21 tax year, the maximum is £20,000.

 We’ll prevent you lending more than the ISA allowance for each tax year.
 However, if you have more than one ISA provider, it is up to you to make sure you don’t exceed the ISA allowance across all your accounts.

 We’ll ask you to confirm the details we currently hold about you and enter your National Insurance Number.
 You’ll then just need to confirm your acceptance of the IFISA Terms and Conditions.

 However, if you close your IFISA or transfer it to another provider.
 Then we’ll need to pay the money into a non-ISA account so those funds will lose their ISA status.

 If you’re transferring an ISA you opened in the current tax year, you must transfer as much as possible.
-We’ll then move any loans in default or arrears into a non-ISA Rebuildingsociety.com account while we work on recovery.
+We’ll then move any loans in default or arrears into a non-ISA rebuildingsociety.com account while we work on recovery.